naspeh/timefor/README.md

 timefor show --i3blocks
 ```

-So I always see my current activity on the screen.
+I always see my current activity on the screen.
 If `timefor` activity is work-related, then I should work.
 If I want to surf the internet for fun, then I should switch `timefor` activity to `@surf` or similar.

 Daemon will send notification using `notify-send` after 80 minutes by default, when I see such notification I plan to
 move away from my laptop in the near time.